 Just put yourself in the shoes of a buyer – they’re probably buying production music to play in the background.
 You don’t need to worry that you can’t capture pristine sounds like Nigel Goodrich, you just need to be good enough to get a clear, clean recording.
 That way, viewers focus on the message without getting distracted by the song.

-Looking at the marketplace of people selling songs, you don’t need to have a very good mix or loud mastering to successfully sell lots of stock music.
+Looking at a song licensing marketplace, you don’t need to have a very good mix or loud mastering to successfully sell lots of stock music.
 But it doesn’t hurt.
 If you want to license your own music, just follow these simple steps.

 With mixing, focus on getting the levels right, and cleaning up mud and harshness.
 If you know what you’re doing and you’re good at it, then by all means do your thing.
 Focus on a clean sound - use these 6 mixing tips from a BBC trained engineer to make sure your music sounds professional.